Proximal Distance Algorithms: Theory and Examples: Examples

+Constrained least squares programming subsumes constrained quadratic programming.
+A typical quadratic program involves minimizing the quadratic $\frac{1}{2} \bx^t \bQ \bx - \bp^t \bx$ subject to $\bx \in C$ for a positive definite matrix $\bQ$.
+Quadratic programming can be reformulated as least squares by taking the Cholesky decomposition $\bQ=\bL\bL^t$ of $\bQ$ and noting that

+The constraint $\bx \in C$ applies in both settings.
+It is particularly advantageous to reframe a quadratic program as a least squares problem when $\bQ$ is already presented in factored form or when it is nearly singular \citep{bemporad2018semidefiniteQP}.
+To simplify subsequent notation, we replace $\bL^t$ by the rectangular matrix $\bA$ and $\bL^{-1}\bp$ by $\by$.
+The key to solving constrained least squares is to express the proximal distance surrogate as

+as in equation (\ref{johann_credit}).
+As noted earlier, in sparse problems the update $\bx_{k+1}$ can be found by a fast stable conjugate gradient solver.

-Table \ref{tab:nqp} compares the performance of the proximal distance algorithm for NQP to the open source nonlinear interior point solver Ipopt \cite{waechterbiegler2005,waechterbiegler2006} and the interior point method of Gurobi.
-Test problems were generated by filling an $n \times n$ matrix $\bM$ and an $n$-vector $\bb$ with standard normal deviates.
-We then set $\bA = \bM^t \bM + 0.001 \bI$.
-For sparse problems we set the sparsity level of $\bM$ to be $\log_{10}(n)/n$.
+Table \ref{tab:nqp} compares the performance of the proximal distance algorithm for least squares estimation with probability-simplex constraints to the open source nonlinear interior point solver Ipopt \citep{waechterbiegler2005,waechterbiegler2006} and the interior point method of Gurobi.
+Simplex constrained problems arise in hyperspectral imaging \citep{HeylenBurazerovicScheunders11SimplexLS,keshava2003survey}, portfolio optimization \citep{markowitz1952portfolio}, and density estimation \citep{bunea2010spades}.
+Test problems were generated by filling an $n \times p$ matrix $\bA$ and an $n$-vector $\by$ with standard normal deviates.
+For sparse problems we set the sparsity level of $\bA$ to be $10/p$.
 Our setup ensures that $\bA$ has full rank and that the quadratic program has a solution.
-For dense matrices, we start $\rho$ at 1 and multiply it by $1.5$ every 200 iterations.
-For sparse problems, we start $\rho$ at $10^{-4}$ and multiply it by 1.5 every 100 iterations.
+For the proximal distance algorithm, we start $\rho$ at 1 and multiply it by $1.5$ every 200 iterations.
 Table \ref{tab:nqp} suggests that the proximal distance algorithm and the interior point solvers perform equally well on small dense problems.
-However, in high-dimensional and low-accuracy environments, the proximal distance algorithm provides better performance.
+However, in high-dimensional and low-accuracy environments, the proximal distance algorithm provides much better scalability.